 But stadium drone detection, like in any urban environment, can be difficult.
 It’s cluttered.
 Other moving objects, like birds and trash being carried on a breeze, make radar ineffective.
 And the amount of radio frequency (RF) background noise can be intense.
-There are signals from cell phones, wireless networks, metal detectors, dashcams, and during NFL tail gaiting, even WiFi enabled grills.
+There are signals from cell phones, wireless networks, metal detectors, dashcams, and during NFL tailgating, even WiFi enabled grills.
 Which makes it hard to isolate drone signals.
 And the many obstacles (like cars and buses in a parking lot) change the behavior of drone signals and make it particularly difficult to detect and locate the pilot.

 What’s more, most drone detection systems were developed in wide open spaces, like the desert.
 They weren’t designed to detect drones and controllers in a busy urban environment